It's that simple

 School and pedagogy

-Seccorell has long been an integral part of creative work in schools and educational institutions.
-The children "work" directly with the pigment through the skin contact of their fingers, experiencing color through movement, differentiated pressure and rhythm - all in the spirit of Waldorf education, which helps to connect head, heart and hand.
+The children "work" directly with the Seccorell color pigment through the skin contact of their fingers, experiencing color through movement, differentiated pressure and rhythm - in the spirit of Waldorf education, which helps to connect head, heart and hand.
+The result is not just a picture - dedication, inner peace and the ability to concentrate are also encouraged in a natural way.

 Start of school